Saint Louis: the Lou and You

 Interesting true story...

 Here's a not very well known fact about St. Louis that even many natives are not aware of, yet is significant.
-Over a century ago, city officials decided to separate St. Louis City from the County, and mandated this by law.
+Well over a century ago, city officials decided to separate St. Louis City from the County, and mandated this by law.
 Sometimes referred to as 'the great divorce' this was a very controversial action in 1876, resulting in two separate city centers (downtown and Clayton) and remains so today.

 Back then the city was wealthy and the county tended to be very poor.
 County people were in desperate need of things like roads and schools.
 City owners grew weary of constant requests from the poorer county and so decided to separate the city from the county, making the city of St. Louis its own county.
 That forced the poor to fend for themselves.

-However these comparisons are based on the area within the city limits only, making them invalid in comparison to areas that include both city and surrounding counties.
+These comparisons are based on the area within the city limits only, making them invalid in comparison to areas that include both city and surrounding counties.
 I know of no other city besides St. Louis who ever 'divorced' their counties and stayed divorced for well over a century regardless of many negative impacts.
 Makes one wonder why the city and county do not just remarry and be done with it.
 Likely the county now does not wish to merge with the city and then be forced to share their problems, a complete reverse of 1876.

 *Reported statistics about St. Louis are skewed heavily by this variable.
 For example, St. Louis repeatedly gets rated as a city with an extremely high crime rate.
 However, those stats reflect crime rates only within the city limits while crime rates for other cities reflect both city and county areas combined.
-So this is not a valid comparison, especially considering that inner cities do tend to have higher crime rates nation-wide.
+So this is not a valid comparison, apples VS oranges, especially considering that inner cities do tend to have higher crime rates nation-wide.

 26 Reasons to Love St. Louis - Huffington Post